TheRubenM/therubenm/README.md

 Leadership, Business, and Technology Athlete
 --------------------------------------------

-Self-taught Software Engineer with a deep business background and lifelong passion for technology.
-Experienced in helping scale organizations of all sizes, including Facebook / Meta and Abilitie.
-In love with life and intentional continuous improvement.

 * 🌍  I'm from the Bronx, NY and currently based in Austin, TX
 * ✉️  You can contact me at [hello@ruben.energy](mailto:hello@ruben.energy)
 * 🚀  I'm currently working on [reimagining business education at Abilitie](http://abilitie.com)